gwforg/gwf/docs/tutorial.rst

 As you may have noticed, the numbers to the right show the number of targets that are in a specific state in the order: completed, running, submitted, should run.

+Here's a few neat things you should know about the status command:

+* If you want to get an overview of the entire workflow you can use the ``--all`` option, which will cause a progress bar to be output for all targets in the workflow.

+* You can use wildcards in target names.
+For example, ``gwf status Foo*`` will list all targets beginning with `Foo`.
+You can specify multiple targets/patterns by separating them with a space.
+This also works in the cancel and clean commands!

+* Only want to see which targets are running?
+You can filter targets by their status using e.g. ``gwf status -s running``.

+* The ``--names-only`` option tells *gwf* to just output the names of the targets, without the progress bar.
+This can be useful for piping to other commands.

+For more details you can always refer to builtin help with ``gwf status --help``.

 .. _function_templates:

 Reusable Targets with Templates